TIBCOSoftware/flogo/docs/content/labs/helloworld.md

 ![step 4](../../images/labs/helloworld/step4.png)

 The thing you want to log comes from the HTTP request.
 To get that parameter into the flow, you'll need to create an Input parameter which you can do by clicking on the grey "_Input Output_" bar on your screen.

-For example, you can call the parameter "_name_", keep the type as "_string_" and click save.
+In the **Input** tab, you need to configure the input parameter we will use later:

+* **Parameter name**: name
+* **Type**: string

 The response to the HTTP request will be a message and the HTTP status code, and to be able to send data back you'll need to have **Output** parameters.
-From the screen where you are now, select **Output** and configure two parameters:
+From the screen where you are now, select the **Output** tab and configure two parameters:

 * **Parameter name**: code
 * **Type**: integer